AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 **Figure 1:** Schematic for gravity-powered apparatus.
 The height difference between the effluent of the sedimentation tank and the fluoride constant head tank (h2) determined the flow rate through the system.

 The principle behind the design is that the difference in head between the surface of the constant head tank of the influent and the effluent supplies enough potential energy to cause flow through the system.
 Float valves in the constant head tanks for fluoride and PACl were utilized to keep the water level and thus, the flow, constant throughout the system.
+The PACl concentration in the coagulant stock tank is fixed.
+Therefore, the concentration of coagulant into the system is determined by its flow rate.
+In order to change the PACl concentration throughout the system to accommodate for varying system flow rates, the PACl flow rate is adjusted accordingly.

 The Summer 2018 team modified the gravity-powered apparatus fabricated by the Spring 2018 team.
 Adjustable sliders were added to allow for easy height adjustments of the sedimentation tube, coagulant stock tank, and coagulant constant head tank, and thus adjusting the flow rate of the system (Figure 1) Fabrication details can be found in the [Summer 2018 Final Report](https://github.com/AguaClara/Fluoride-Auto/blob/master/Fluoride_Summer2018.md#sedimentation-tube).

 [EM: I still don't see the connection between flow rate and fluoride removal.
 Is there an optimal flow rate at which removal occurs?
 Is it to fix the concentration of coagulant?
 I'm having difficulty understanding why it is necessary to build an apparatus with an adjustable flow rate.
 Please clarify how this apparatus will be implemented in a plant (or is it independent of a plant?
 Or is it in tandem with the EStaRS filters in India?)]

+[CT: I believe this apparatus will be implemented independent of a plant, since the groundwater being used for drinking water in India is relatively turbidity-free (will double-check this).
+Since it's gravity powered, the idea is that the concentration of coagulant is fixed; thus, the concentration of coagulant into the system is determined by its flow rate (similar to the way the chemical dose controller works to regulate chlorine dose).
+The purpose of making it easy to adjust the overall flow rate of the system is that this system will be used for research in the field.
+When this system is used by researchers on site with real groundwater in India, they can experiment with different flow rates through the system to determine the optimum flow rate for fluoride removal.]

 ![Gravity powered reactor](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Gravity_system_schematic.png?raw=true)